sedovalx/openssl-scripts/README.md

 Email Address []:admin@acme.com
 ```

-After that, you need to provide a pass phrase of the parent intermediate certificate to sign the server certificate.
+After that, you need to provide the pass phrase of the parent intermediate certificate (interm-hub) to sign the server certificate.

 ```bash
 Creation of the hub.test certificate...